Loving others as yourself

 Low self esteem is not God’s plan for you.
 Let Him heal your wounded heart.
 Let Him correct bad messages that have cut you down.
 Let Him point out your goodness and giftedness.
 Spend time observing yourself through HIS eyes — pay attention to how much He appreciates you; He sees your goodness even when you can’t!

 God loves YOU with His whole heart, His whole soul, His whole mind, and His whole strength.
+He wants to heal you from low self esteem so you can love others better.

 © 2002 by Terry A. Modica